psu13/mutable-hakyll/posts/need-to-know.md

 If you find these ideas too technical and theoretical I would not blame you.
 They do lean to that side.
 But what makes them important to me is that they are all general _conceptual_ issues rather than solutions to specific technical puzzles.
-I think having a nice set of general boxes to put problems into rather than just a list of specific solutions to things.
+I like having a nice set of general boxes to put problems into rather than just a list of specific solutions to things.
 There are a lot of patterns in computing and programming and thinking that way lets you take advantage of that.